albertpatterson/AI-Web-App/README.md

 ## Capture Images

-We will base our app on the excellent article on MDN about [Taking shill photos with getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API/Taking_still_photos#).
+We will base our app on the excellent article on MDN about [Taking still photos with getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API/Taking_still_photos#).

 This article has great explanations of the concepts used as well as source code that we can download to run the app ourselves.